clokep/relapse/docs/usage/administration/monitoring/reporting_homeserver_usage_statistics.md

 ## Using a Custom Statistics Collection Server

-If statistics reporting is enabled, the endpoint that Synapse sends metrics to is configured by the [`report_stats_endpoint`](../../configuration/config_documentation.md#report_stats_endpoint) config option.
+If statistics reporting is enabled, the endpoint that Relapse sends metrics to is configured by the [`report_stats_endpoint`](../../configuration/config_documentation.md#report_stats_endpoint) config option.
 By default, statistics are sent to Matrix.org.